ckaestne/seaibib/README.md

 > An interesting and very useful study about pain points in using Notebooks, mostly through interviews and short-term field observations, followed up with a mid-sized survey.
 Lots of interesting insights about day-to-day problems, including large challenges due to poor tool support, scalability challenges, lack of refactoring, difficulty sharing and deploying work.

+Kandel, Sean, Andreas Paepcke, Joseph M. Hellerstein, and Jeffrey Heer. "[Enterprise data analysis and visualization: An interview study](http://vis.stanford.edu/files/2012-EnterpriseAnalysisInterviews-VAST.pdf)."
+IEEE Transactions on Visualization and Computer Graphics 18, no. 12 (2012): 2917-2926.

+> Earlier work on problems that data scientists have (here data scientists seem to work more on reporting, less on software teams).
+Not only covering notebooks, but similar results to the more recent studies: Tracking rationale in exploratory programming is a key challenge, no abstraction, little reuse, negative results get lost; data scientists have different profiles from developers but often work with them; data scientists rarely collaborate with other data scientists.

 Head, Andrew, Fred Hohman, Titus Barik, Steven M. Drucker, and Robert DeLine. "[Managing messes in computational notebooks](https://dl.acm.org/doi/pdf/10.1145/3290605.3300500)."
 In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems, pp. 1-12.
 2019.

 > Nice project to provide tool support for Jupyter notebooks, creating dependency graphs and using static slicing to clean notebooks.